How do I get ING's additional Savings Maximiser variable rate?

 How long will it take to change my Linked Bank Account?

 Depending on your request, the process will generally take up to 5 working days.
-If we send you a Random Value Transaction, it will take approximately 1 day from the time you confirm the amount online or over the phone.
+If we send you a Random Value Transaction, it will take approximately 1 day from the time you confirm the amount by logging in to online banking on the ING website, or over the phone.

 Are there any transactions that I can't round up?